Sexual Abuse Lawyer (ARS 13-1404)

-Watch this short video where David explains Sexual Abuse in Arizona, then continue reading to learn more about the Possible Punishments and Defenses regarding criminal sexual accusations below.
+Watch this short video where David explains Sexual Abuse in Arizona, then continue reading to learn more about the Possible Punishments and Defenses regarding sex abuse charges and accusations below.

-If you are being accused of a sex crime and need an Arizona sexual abuse lawyer, contact our firm immediately as these can be serious and life-changing charges.
-Call 24/7 602-307-0808 or click here to fill out our confidential form and setup a Free Consultation.
+If you are being accused of a sex crime and need an Arizona sexual abuse lawyer, contact our firm immediately as these can be serious and life-changing sex abuse charges.
+Call 602-307-0808 or click here to fill out our confidential form and setup a Free Consultation.

 Possible Punishment for Sexual Abuse & Sexual Assault

 If the Sexual Abuse victim is under fifteen (15) years of age , then it is classified as sexual misconduct with a minor which is a class three (3) felony, and a Dangerous Crime Against a Child, which carries the following punishment:

 - 2.5 years minimum in prison, five (5) years presumptive in prison, seven and one half (7.5) years maximum incarceration.

 - If convicted of one previous predicate felony (which includes a prior DCAC, among other serious felonies), the range of punishment increases to a minimum eight (8) years, presumptive fifteen years (15), and maximum twenty-two (22) years.

 - Because this is a DCAC, 100% of the prison time must be served before being eligible for release.

 If the alleged Sexual Abuse victim is fifteen (15) years of age or over , then the crime is a class five (5) felony and carries the following punishments: